We are building a world free of family-induced childhood trauma.

 - Prevention – We believe it is better to build stronger children that to heal broken adults.

 - Security – We believe safety and freedom from harm are human rights.

 - Transformation – In spite of the hardship, given the opportunity, we believe that all young lives can realize their full potential, healing and purpose in the world.

-For The Children staff and volunteers are motivated by the example Christ set to share a common goal, with people of goodwill, of caring for those Jesus referred to as “the lease of these.”
+For The Children staff and volunteers are motivated by the example Christ set to share a common goal, with people of goodwill, of caring for those Jesus referred to as “the least of these.”